HL7/case-reporting/input/pagecontent/rule_filter_generation.md

       )
 ```

 To support this generation, we need to identify, for each criteria of each condition, the data category, the associated condition-specific value set, and the criteria expression to be used.
-From the Chlamydia condition description on the RCKMS site, this rule is represented in the current platform as:
+From a Chlamydia condition description, this rule is represented as:

 ```drl
 21. Negative results of tests for identification of Chlamydia trachomatis in a clinical specimen by organism-specific culture method, including identification tests performed on an isolate (i.e., ‘negative’ culture results)